 Does having a family help or harm your career opportunities?

 On the other hand, a person with a family shows that they are able to commit and are therefore more dependable.
 According to publicly available data, people in senior managerial positions are almost always married.
-Therefore a married person is not necessarily torn between their work and family.
+Therefore a married person is not necessarily torn between work and family.
 The two spheres can organically coexist and contribute to your success.
-Family can provide you with strong emotional support in the times of need.
+Family can provide you with strong emotional support in times of need.

 Friends and friendship